I'm not bendy/spiritual/calm enough for yoga...

 Will you try to make me chant or believe anything?

-We do chant Om and a short mantra - it’s completely optional and just sets the tone that you’re not here to compete.
-I don’t ever say Namaste and I certainly don’t expect people to bow!
-I’m not going to ever make you do anything.
-I might share a poem or quote if it fits, but I’m not trying to convert anyone to anything.
-Sometimes I’ll mention yoga philosophy, but I always tell people to take what works and leave the rest.
+We do chant Om - it's optional, just helps everyone remember we're not here to compete.
+I don't say Namaste and definitely don't expect anyone to bow.
+Sometimes I'll share a poem if it fits the moment, but I'm not recruiting for a cult.
+I might mention chakras or yoga philosophy, but I always tell people to take what works and leave the rest.
 I question everything - you should too.

 How often should I come?